webfactory/Raster.gs/README.md

 * support for older browsers

 ## Requirements
-A mixin "clearfix" which contains the micro clearfix from Nicolas Gallagher is required.
-If you already have one in your project you can just use that one.
-If you don't have one, you can get it from here: https://github.com/mmintel/clearfix
+Sass > 3.2

 ## Installation

-Import the _raster.scss file into your Sass files and you are done.
+You can either link to the css file in the "dist" folder if you want to use it immediately or you can import the _raster.scss file into your Sass files to import the needed mixins and start creating your own grids.
 ```SCSS
 @import 'PATH/Raster.gs/_raster.scss';
 ```
+I have prepared a default setup which comes up with a grid like twitter bootstrap has included.

 ### Package manager
 Raster.gs is registered in Packagist and Bower.